Monday, April 8, 1991

 Bristol

-Their sound, which would come to be known as trip-hop, was significantly attached to the city of Bristol.
-As a university town, it sees “a constant influx of young people from throughout the UK, which consistently generates fresh ranks of both audiences and instrumentalists.”
+As a university town, Bristol sees “a constant influx of young people from throughout the UK, which consistently generates fresh ranks of both audiences and instrumentalists.”
 IB-15 The University of Bristol “specializes in classical and avant-garde composition and even more arcane medieval forms.
 The DIY zeal of the punk scene was therefore counterbalanced by virtuosic players and traditional jazz hangs.
 Even now, a quick walk around Bristol…reveals a high concentration of stores selling instruments and production equipment.”
 IP-16

 The Birth of Trip-Hop

-Massive Attack’s debut album, Blue Lines, is celebrated as the beginning of trip-hop, the genre’s “first masterpiece.”
-AMG Mixmag’s Andy Permberton allegedly coined the term while music critic Simon Reynolds said Massive Attack are “widley regarded as the genre’s inventors.”
-IB-67 It “defined much of the decade to follow.”
-IB-67
+Massive Attack’s debut album, Blue Lines, is celebrated as not only “the first trip-hop album” CM but the genre’s “first masterpiece.”
+AM Mixmag’s Andy Permberton allegedly coined the term while music critic Simon Reynolds said Massive Attack are “widley regarded as the genre’s inventors.”
+IB-67 It “defined much of the decade to follow,” IB-67 “setting the American hip hop formula to a mossy electronic backdrop.”
+PM

 In simplistic terms, prior to trip-hop if music “had a synth, it was electronic(a) or ‘techno;’ if it had a breakbeat of featured a black producer, it was typically couched as some variant of ‘rap.’”
 IB-22 Trip-hop was “music that relied on sampling and breakbeats, music that was for and by producers (people who liked record stores) and less for MCs – especially MCs in the American model.”
 IB-71